istio/istio.io/content/en/docs/setup/install/standalone-operator/index.md

 {{< text bash >}}
 $ kubectl apply -f https://preliminary.istio.io/operator-profile-default.yaml
 {{< /text >}}

 {{< /tab >}}
 {{< /tabset >}}

 ## Verifying the installation

 {{< warning >}}
 This document is a work in progress.
-As such, expect verificaiton steps for each of the profiles to vary from the below verification steps.
-This will be resolved prior to Istio 1.4 being published.
+Expect verification steps for each of the profiles to vary from these verification steps.
+Inconsistencies will be resolved prior to the publishing of stio 1.4.
 Until that time, these verification steps only apply to the `profile-istio-demo.yaml` profile.
 {{< /warning >}}

 1. Ensure the following Kubernetes services are deployed and verify they all have an appropriate `CLUSTER-IP` except the `jaeger-agent` service: